bootstrapworld/curriculum/lessons/histograms2/langs/en-us/slides.md

 Shape is one way to _summarize_ information in a dataset, to quickly describe what values are more or less common.

-Data Scientists spend a lot of time looking at data displays to examine their shape!
-There are lots of insights that can only be found by looking at a display, which we lose by focusing only on numbers.
+**It's about more than numbers!** Data Scientists spend a lot of time looking at data displays to examine their shape!

+If all you look at is the numbers, you lose a lot of insight into your dataset.

 <!--